-Donald R. Fountain, Jr. is a founding partner of Clark, Fountain, La Vista, Littky-Rubin & Whitman, nationally recognized top trial attorney renowned for his adept representation of catastrophically injured clients across the nation, guiding them through challenging and transformative moments.
+Donald R. Fountain, Jr. is a founding partner of Clark, Fountain, Littky-Rubin & Whitman, a nationally recognized plaintiff trial attorney known for his skilled representation of catastrophically injured clients.
+For over 37 years, he has guided individuals and families through some of the most difficult and life-altering events they will ever face.

-With a career spanning over 35 years, Don has held the distinction of being a double board-certified civil trial lawyer by both state and national boards.
-His exceptional achievements have been underscored by his recognition as the “Lawyer of the Year” in plaintiff product liability litigation by Best Lawyers in America® on four notable occasions: 2024, 2021, 2019, and 2015.
-This prestigious honor has garnered significant attention, being prominently featured in esteemed publications such as the Miami Herald and The Wall Street Journal.
+Don is board certified in civil trial law by both The Florida Bar and the National Board of Trial Advocacy.
+He has been named “Lawyer of the Year” in plaintiff product liability litigation by Best Lawyers in America® in 2024, 2021, 2019, and 2015.
+His work has been featured in major publications including the Miami Herald and The Wall Street Journal.

-During his more than 35 years as a Florida Personal Injury Lawyer, Don has handled cases in more than 25 states and has tried virtually every kind of case – typical and atypical – from a cruise ship hitting an iceberg in Alaska to the mishandling of human remains by a regional funeral home chain.
-He frequently works on cases across the country related to automotive products liability, tire defects, consumer product defects, road design defects, construction defects, boating and locomotive accidents, aviation liability, legal malpractice, fires and vehicle/truck accidents.
-Don has earned hundreds of seven and eight figure verdicts and settlements totaling more than $1 Billion for his clients throughout Florida and the United States.
+He has represented clients in more than 26 states and has tried nearly every kind of case, from a cruise ship collision in Alaska to the mishandling of human remains by a funeral home chain.
+Don frequently handles cases involving automotive product liability, tire defects, dangerous consumer products, road and construction hazards, boating and locomotive crashes, aviation liability, legal malpractice, fires, and serious trucking and vehicle accidents.
+He has secured hundreds of seven- and eight-figure verdicts and settlements, recovering over $1 billion for clients across the United States.

-In 2021, Don and his trial team successfully secured a $200 million verdict in rural Georgia for their clients, Stephan Batchelder and Margaret Batchelder, who tragically lost their 7-year-old son, Ryan Paul Batchelder, in a 2014 boat swamping defect incident.
-It was the largest verdict in Rabun County Georgia history, and the largest single verdict for pain and suffering associated with wrongful death in the history of the State of Georgia.
+In 2021, Don and his trial team obtained a $200 million jury verdict in rural Georgia on behalf of Stephan and Margaret Batchelder, whose 7-year-old son was killed in a boat swamping defect incident.
+It remains the largest verdict in Rabun County history and the largest single award for pain and suffering in a wrongful death case in the history of Georgia.
+Following the jury’s decision, Malibu Boats issued a worldwide bow swamping safety notice and service advisory affecting ten separate boat models with manufacture dates as far back as 1986, acknowledging longstanding risks associated with the defect and prompting safety reviews across the industry.

-Don is most proud of the fact that time and time again he has observed that some of the litigation he pursues has brought defects to the forefront and encouraged industry as well as major manufacturers of automotive, tire and other consumer products to recall their products, or redesign them entirely after litigation exposed dangerous safety concerns.
-Don’s efforts of encouraging manufacturers to make their products safer through the litigation process prompted the American Association for Justice to recognize him with the Justice Steven T. Sharp Public Service Award for his investigative work that led to the nation’s largest recall of Firestone passenger car tires.
-Don also handled one of the very first Takata exploding airbag cases before any recall had been issued.
-Immediately following the conclusion of the case, Takata recalled 3,000 vehicles, eventually expanding the recall to more than 65 million vehicles.
+Don is proud that his work has led to real-world safety improvements.
+His product defect cases have prompted manufacturers to recall or redesign dangerous products, often after litigation exposed risks they failed to address.
+The American Association for Justice honored him with the Justice Steven T. Sharp Public Service Award after his investigation led to the nation’s largest recall of Firestone passenger tires.
+He also litigated one of the first Takata airbag defect cases before any recalls were issued.
+Days after that case resolved, Takata recalled 3,000 vehicles.
+The recall eventually expanded to more than 65 million vehicles.

 Legal Victories